SRGSSR/srgnetwork-apple/docs/GETTING_STARTED.md

 }
 ```

-or, with the `libextobjc` framework:
+or, with the `libextobjc` framework bundled as `SRGNetwork` dependency:

 ```objective-c
 - (void)refresh